HeinoPortfolio/Data-Analytics-Grad-Work/README.md

 Exploratory Data Analysis | Covered statistical principles of the data analytics.
 Learned how to compute and interpret central tendency, correltations, and variation.
 Learned about hypothesis testing, and parametric tests. | Upcoming
 Predictive Modeling| Course that builds on data preparation, cleaning, and analysis.
 Logistic regression and multiple regressions were usedto model phenomena in the dataset.
 Course covers normality, homoscedastically, and significance.| Upcoming
 Data Mining I | Course expanded the concepts of predictive modeling into nonlinear dimensions, enhancing the capabilities and effectiveness of the data analytics lifecycle.
 Implemented supervised models.
 Provided the framework for assessing models' sensitivity and specificity | Upcoming
 Representation and Reporting | Course focused  on communicating observations and patterns to diverse stakeholders.
 The course helped instill communication and storytelling skills.
-THe course covered data visualizations, audio representations, and interactive dashboards.  | Upcoming
+The course covered data visualizations, audio representations, and interactive dashboards.  | Upcoming
 Advanced Data Acquisition | ? | Upcoming
 Data Mining II | ? | Upcoming
 Advanced Data Analytics | ? | Upcoming